 It would appear from probate records that Jean Bodin, now better known as John Bodine, died shortly before March 24, 1708.
 His death likely occured shortly before January 3, 1708 when his will was noted in New York Calendar of Land Papers, iv (1704-1709), p.
 81. For more information on this Jean Bodin, see his gorup sheet and Notes page.
 My appreciation to Ronny Bodine for the introductory information on his ancestor, Jean Bodin.

-2. Jean Bodin of Bethune (b. about 1662).
-This other Jean Bodin was born near Bethune, France about 1662.
-This date is not certain, but then there isn't a whole lot about this Jean that is yet certain.
-A lot of educated guesses have to be made in regard to his immediate family.
+2. Jean Bodin of Bethune (b.
+1645 - 1662).
+This other Jean Bodin was born near Bethune, France (possibly Richebourg) in the mid-1600s.
+There isn't a whole lot about this Jean that is yet certain.
+A lot of educated guesses have to be made in regard to him and his immediate family.
 I think much of this information is probably pretty accurate, but quite a bit is still uncertain.
 Hopefully, more evidence and investigation will shed further light on the subject.

-Jean of Bethune (we will call him "Jean II") first married Mary Crocheron.
+Jean of near Bethune first married Mary Crocheron.
 They were betrothed (engaged) on December 26, 1679.
 Jean and Mary then married a couple of weeks later on January 11, 1680 in Midwout (an area in what is now Brooklyn, New York).
 For references to this marriage, see the New York Genealogical and Biographical Record, v.
 111 - 1980, n.
 1, p.
 35 and a small abstract in the Year Book of the Holland Society of New York, 1898, p.
 88.

 3. William Bodine of Orange Co., NY (b. about 1710).
 Ronny Bodine has put this family together from scattered orphan lines of Bodines located in Ulster and Orange Counties, New York.
-DNA testing from 2008 seems to show that this William Bodine is somehow related to Jean Bodin of Medis, France.
+DNA testing from 2008 seems to show that this William Bodine is somehow related to Jean Bodin of Médis, France.
 Maybe they had a common ancestor back in France or maybe William is a descendant of Jean Bodin.
 The connection remains unclear at this point.

 Ronny writes, "The name of William Bodine has been used as the earliest ancestor of this family, yet, there has been no evidence that this man actually existed.
 A large number of Bodines appear in Orange County around the 1750s, many of roughly the same age, and in all liklihood many are siblings, though their precise relationships to each other remain unproven.
 Many Bodines served as sponsors to the baptisms of the children of other Bodines at the Brick Reformed Church of Montgomery in Orange County, yet, one is unclear if these sponsors were siblings, nephew or nieces, or cousins.
 Onomastically speaking, there is no doubt they all originate from one family.
 For the sake of convenience, it is here assumed that the progenitor was indeed a William Bodine and that the named children were his, until evidence can be found that refutes this.
 No Bodines are included in the lengthy militia lists of the 1730s and 1740s when they should have been, leaving the question if they were indeed present in the Orange-Ulster County area."